usdigitalresponse/univaf/docs/incidents/2021-06-29--actions-budget-terraform-state.md

 ### 2021-06-29 20:41

-@Mr0grog gave up on resolving the billing issue and pinged @jaronoff97 for help reviewing the hotfix since automated checks aren’t running.
+@Mr0grog gives up on resolving the billing issue and pings @jaronoff97 for help reviewing the hotfix since automated checks aren’t running.

 ### 2021-06-29 20:43